We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the tiny humans play!

 Ola Beach Club

 Brunch on the beach with a pool and sand between your toes?
 Yes, yes and yes to that, only at Ola Beach Club.
 This addition to Singapore’s beach club scene is super family friendly – we’re talking nursing room, nappy-changing facilities, toddler-sized kid-friendly tables and a playpen for the littlies.
-We loved the modern Hawaiian menu, and the kids tucked into burgers and an amazing grilled chicken.
+We loved the modern Hawaiian menu, and the children tucked into burgers and an amazing grilled chicken.
 Grown-ups, of course, should enjoy the fab tiki cocktails by that pool.
 Check out our full review of Ola Beach Club and get over to Sentosa now.

 Where: 46 Siloso Beach Walk, Sentosa, Singapore 099005

-We road-tested this relaxed kid-friendly Eastern Mediterranean restaurant for weekend brunch, and we’re totally digging its relaxed beachy vibe.
+We road-tested this relaxed kid-friendly restaurant for weekend brunch, and we’re totally digging its relaxed beachy vibe.
 Brought to us by the team behind Neon Pigeon and Fat Prince in Singapore, we were expecting big things from Summerlong (including exceptional cocktails).
 We weren’t disappointed with its good coffee, super-fresh salad counter and interesting ‘Little Pelicans’ menu.
 The best part of the dining experience is the old-school soft-serve ice-cream station with toppings galore (dairy-free options available).
 We’ll be back with and without the kids.

 Where: The Quayside #01-04, 60 Robertson Quay, Singapore 238252